echoechoin/vtcpdump/README.md

 ## principles

-using tap device to receive packets from vpp interface. then using tcpdump to capture packets.
+using veth device to receive packets from vpp interface. then using tcpdump to capture packets.

 ## usages